Coronavirus Disease 2019 (COVID-19) Guidance

 Organizations should be following the same cleaning procedures for suspected or confirmed cases of COVID-19 as they would for any other airborne infectious disease.
 Consider hiring a professional biohazard cleanup company specializing in communicable disease disinfection services to ensure adequate elimination of the virus.

 Despite the low risk of exposure in most job sectors, some workers in the United States may have exposure to infectious people, including travelers who contracted COVID-19 abroad.
 OSHA standards, including those for personal protective equipment (PPE, 29 CFR 1910.132) and respiratory protection (29 CFR 1910.134), requires employers to assess the hazards to which their workers may be exposed.
-Read more on OSHA guidance for recognizing and controlling exposures among workers with risk, or download this printable fact sheet.
+Read more on OSHA guidance for recognizing and controlling exposures among workers with risk, or download OSHA’s Guidance on preparing Workplaces for COVID-19.